- CSS Styles Tutorial

-Cascading Style Sheets (CSS) are a collection of formatting rules that control the appearance of content in a web page.
+Cascading Style Sheets (CSS) are .css files that contain a collection of formatting rules that control the appearance of content in a web page.
 They are very useful for maintaining a web site since its appearance (controlled by properties of HTML tags) can be managed from just one file.
 CSS Styles also enhance your site's look, accessibility and reduces file size.
 Another main advantage is reusability - instead of defining the properties of fonts, backgrounds, borders, bullets, uniform tags, etc. each time you use them you can just assign the corresponding css style in the class property.
 You can store CSS styles directly in each document or, for more control and flexibility, in an external style sheet.
+This tutorial teaches you what CSS is and how to use CSS styles to format text in your website using CSS in Dreamweaver.

 Prerequisite Knowledge

-- Custom CSS (Class) styles: create a customized style with the set attributes.
+1. Class - Custom CSS style: creates a customized style with the set attributes.
 These class styles can be applied to any tag.

-- HTML Tag styles: redefine the formatting for a particular tag, such as <h1>.
-All text formatted with the h1 tag is immediately updated.
+2. ID - Single Element CSS style: redefine the formatting for a particular tag, such as <h2>.
+All text formatted with the h2 tag is immediately updated.

 CSS styles are defined within the <style> tag.